1. Home

 2. Schedule a Professional Dental Cleaning

-While regular brushing at home is crucial, it cannot replace the thorough examination and cleaning a veterinarian can provide.
+While regular brushing at home is crucial, it cannot replace the thorough dental help for dogs that a veterinarian can provide.

 “While the pet is under general anesthesia, a dental appointment includes a full set of intraoral radiographs; full mouth dental charting; and a periodontal treatment that utilizes both supra- and subgingival (above and below the gumline) scaling,” says Kan-Rohrer.